Qassamala/IV1351-Task4-JDBC/jdbc/README.md

 ## How to execute

 1. Clone this git repository.
-1. Change to the newly created directory `cd jdbc-intro`
+1. Change to the newly created directory `cd jdbc`
-1. Make sure there is a database which can be reached with the url on lines 43-44 or the url on lines 47-48.
+1. Make sure there is a database which can be reached with the url on lines 43-44 or the url on lines 58-59.
 There are two ways to do this.
    1. Create a database that can be reached with one of the existing urls.
 If postgres is used, that is a database called simplejdbc, wich can be reached on port 5432 at localhost, by the user 'postgres' with the